Mil Mi-26: Design and development

 The Mi-26's unique main gearbox is relatively light at 3639 kg but can absorb 19725 shp, which was accomplished using a non-planetary, split-torque design with quill shafts for torque equalization.
 The Mil Design Bureau designed the VR-26 transmission itself, due to Mil's normal gearbox supplier not being able to design such a gearbox.
 The gearbox housing is stamped aluminum.
 A split-torque design is also used in the 12500 lb gearbox assembly on the American three-engine Sikorsky CH-53K King Stallion.

 As of 2024, the Mi-26 still holds the Fédération Aéronautique Internationale world record for the greatest mass lifted by a helicopter to 2000 metres – 56768.8 kg on a flight in 1982.

 In July 2010 a proposed Russian-Chinese development of a 33-ton heavy-lift helicopter was announced.
 In early 2019, Russia's state corporation Rostec inked a landmark agreement on developing a 40-ton next-generation heavy helicopter.

 Rostvertol, the Russian helicopter manufacturer, was contracted to refurbish and upgrade the entire fleet of Mi-26s serving in the Russian Air Force, estimated to be around 20 helicopters.
 The upgraded aircraft is comparable to a new variant, the Mi-26T.
 Contract completion was planned for 2015.
 The contract also covered the production of 22 new Mi-26T helicopters.
 Eight new-built helicopters were delivered to operational units by January 2012.
 Under the 2010 contract, 17 new-production helicopters were delivered by 2014.
 In all, Rostvertol delivered fourteen Mi-26s to domestic and foreign customers in the period 2012-14 and six helicopters in 2015.
-Deliveries to the Russian Air Force were continued in 2016, 2017 and 2019.
+Deliveries to the Russian Aerospace Forces were continued in 2016, 2017 and 2019.

-In 2016, Russia started development of PD-12V a variant of the Aviadvigatel PD-14 turbofan engine to power the Mi-26.
+In 2016, Russia started development of PD-12V, a variant of the Aviadvigatel PD-14 turbofan engine to power the Mi-26.